Registration of personal data processing

 The legal basis for personal data processing within research is almost always that it is carried out in the public interest.
 This means that it is permitted to process personal data if it is necessary for a research project.

 - In certain cases, there is a requirement for ethical approval, for example if you are processing sensitive personal data.
-Read more about ethical aproval here.
+You can read more about ethical approval by clicking here (link opens in same window).

 - If a party outside the University is engaged for data processing, for example a supplier of IT services, there is to be a personal data processing agreement in place.
-Read more about personal data processing agreement here.
+You can read more about personal data processing agreements by clicking here (link opens in the same window).

 - Personal data is to be stored in a secure manner.
 If you need to share data with colleagues this is also to be done in a secure manner.